... Skip to main content

 Managing Anxiety Before Your Kidney Blood Test

 Additionally, discussing your concerns with your healthcare provider can provide reassurance.
 They can elucidate the testing process and what to expect, helping to demystify the experience.
-Bringing along a friend or family member for support on the day of the test can also mitigate feelings of anxiety, creating a more positive testing atmosphere.
+Bringing a friend or family member along for support on the day of the test can also help mitigate feelings of anxiety, creating a more positive testing atmosphere.

 Locating Kidney Blood Testing Services in Egham